JanusGraph/janusgraph/docs/operations/configured-graph-factory.md

 // Recreate
 ConfiguredGraphFactory.create("graph1");

-// Now this graph's configuration is guaranteed to be updated
+// Now this graph's configuration is guaranteed to be updated.
+// We can verify it by retrieving the configuration for this graph ConfiguredGraphFactory.getConfiguration("graph1");
 ```

 ## JanusGraphManager